simonblo/dd2360-project/README.md

 compile

-- platform
+- platform, developed on windows 11 with visual studio 2022
-- dependencies
+- dependencies, no dependencies except installed cuda (NVIDIA CUDA Toolkit 12.3)
-- choose debug or release
+- choose debug or release in solution configuration and then build the solution (Build -> Build solution)

 execute